oneos-foundation/oneos-l/README.md

 ## Goals

-- Provide a simple, reproducible environment for learning Linux boot process
+- Provide a simple environment for learning the Linux boot process
 - Allow testing of custom kernels and root filesystems
 - Serve as a foundation for lightweight experimental OS projects